Azure/acr-builder/docs/acb.md

 ### ignoreErrors

 If `ignoreErrors` is set to `true`, the step will be marked as complete regardless of whether or not an error occurred during its execution.
+Defaults to false.